MLB-LED-Scoreboard/mlb-led-scoreboard/README.md

 ```
 Then follow the instructions [in that directory](https://github.com/hzeller/rpi-rgb-led-matrix/tree/master/bindings/python#building).
 The README there will guide you through building the necessary binaries to run the Python samples (stuff like pulsing colors, running text on the screen, etc.)

+**You cannot run this program until you have built the RGBMatrix binaries per the instructions in that README.**

 A very important note not to forget is setting up the hardware you use.
 Make sure to edit the Makefile in the `lib/` directory to the right hardware description.
 I'm using `adafruit-hat` since I built this with an Adafruit HAT.

 Then do the following: